dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 	}
 ```

 This method will generate a `div` virtual node with no children.
 To render the `Banner` as a child of the div, we'll use the `w` function that is designed to render widgets.

-Update the `render` method to the following:
+{% instruction 'Update the `render` method to the following:' %}

 ```ts
 	protected render(): DNode {